-FEDERAL AGENCY OR UNITED STATES GOVERNMENT SPONSORED ENTERPRISE OBLIGATIONS, participations, or other instruments, including those issued by or fully guaranteed as to principal and interest or other instruments, including those issued by federal agencies or United States government-sponsored enterprises.
-The amount of any one issuer shall not exceed 25-30 percent of the portfolio, with the maturity not to exceed 5 years.
-The maximum percent of agency callable securities in the portfolio will be 20%.
+FEDERAL AGENCY OR UNITED STATES GOVERNMENT SPONSORED ENTERPRISE OBLIGATIONS, or other instruments, including those issued by federal agencies or United States government-sponsored enterprises.
+The amount of any one issuer shall not exceed 25 percent of the portfolio, with the maturity not to exceed 5 years.
 Examples include the Federal Farm Credit Bank System (FFCB), the Federal Home Loan Bank Board (FHLB), the Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Tennessee Valley Authority (TVA).

 SUPRANATIONALS securities that are unsubordinated obligations issued by the International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC), or Inter-American Development Bank (IADB).
-The securities must be rated in a rating category of "AA" or higher by a nationally recognized statistical rating organization (NRSRO).
+The securities must be rated in a rating category of "AA" or higher by a nationally recognized statistical rating organization.
 No more than 30% of the total portfolio may be invested in these securities.
 No more than 10% of the total portfolio shall be invested in any single issuer.
 The maximum maturity of any security of this type shall not exceed five years.

 CORPORATE MEDIUM TERM NOTES issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
-Notes eligible for investment under this subdivision shall be rated in a rating category of "A" or its equivalent or better by a nationally recognizedone rating serviceNRSRO.
+Notes eligible for investment under this subdivision shall be rated in a rating category of "A" or its equivalent or better by a nationally recognized rating service.
 Purchases of medium-term notes may not exceed 30 percent of the City's surplus money which may be invested pursuant to this section.
-No more than 5% of the portfolio may be invested in any single issuer.
-The maximum maturity shall not be greater than 5-five years.
+The maximum maturity shall not be greater than 5 years